 It very soon gets very muddy.
 And very steep.
 There are a some slippery slabs of rock that require careful negotiation.
 As you climb, the view toward the south-east, with the E10 following closely following the coast starts giving you a sense of the vistas ahead.
 (After about 400m a new stone path is being constructed that should make the ascent a much less muddy proposition.)
 For now the “old” path continues to the right, climbing steeply up the south slope of Reinebringen.

 The path gets gradually steeper, if that’s possible, as it nears the saddle just below the peak.
 We’re partly walking and partly climbing the track as it zig-zags through grass, loose scree and a few muddy sections.

 A last scramble and we reach the summit of Reinebringen.
-It is breathtaking.
+The view from Reinebringen is breathtaking!
 Reine is directly below, and there are mountain peaks as far as the eye can see.